Mintbase/Grants-Program/applications/WalliD verification SDK Grant Proposal.md

 Help us locate your project in the Mintbase landscape and what problems it tries to solve by answering each of these questions:

-- **Where and how does your project fit into the ecosystem?:** As an ID verification module available to all dAPP builders through Mintbase toolkit
+- **Where and how does your project fit into the ecosystem?:** As an ID verification module available to all dAPP builders through Mintbase toolkit.
-- **Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?** dAAPs building reputation systems or trust hierarchies or in need to comply with ID verification and data processinh regulations.
+- **Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?** dAAPs building reputation systems, trust scores or in need to comply with ID verification and data processing regulations.
 **- What need(s) does your project meet?:** We try to solve the problem of trust and accountability while allowing users to keep their self-sovereignty
 **- Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?:** Not that we're aware of ** - If not, are there similar projects in related ecosystems?** [Project Galaxy](https://galxe.com/galxeid)